PO Box 2175 ESP Station Albany NY 12220 contactcdgs@cdgsny.org

 Speaker

-You can find her online at TheSkeletonWhisperer.com.
-Registration opens February 1st, for members of CDGS.
-If there is space remaining non-members can register starting February 12th.
+Registration opens March 1st, for members of CDGS.
+If there is space remaining, non-members can register starting March 12th.
 Registration closes at 11pm, 2 days prior to the event.

 1 PM on Zoom